muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

-Assuming that the MUON parser proper operates logically in terms of the input *parsing unit* being a Unicode character string (characterized by a sequence of Unicode *character codepoints*, each corresponding to an integer in the set {0..0xD7FF,0xE000..0x10FFFF}), a MUON parser that is actually given an octet string as input (per a raw file) will need to determine which of possibly many possible encoding formats was used to
+Assuming that the MUON parser proper operates logically in terms of the input *parsing unit* being a Unicode character string (characterized by a sequence of Unicode *character code points*, each corresponding to an integer in the set {0..0xD7FF,0xE000..0x10FFFF}), a MUON parser that is actually given an octet string as input (per a raw file) will need to determine which of possibly many possible encoding formats was used to